Aarowaim/pandocs/src/Joypad_Input.md

 ::: tip NOTE

-Most programs read from this port several times in a row (the first reads are used as a short delay, allowing the inputs to stabilize, and only the value from the last read is actually used).
+When using the joypad, the buttons bounce off the switches inside the Game Boy.
+In order to prevent false readings, most programs use a debounce routine.

+A basic debounce routine is to allow a short time for readings to settle after making a selection.
+It is common to do this by reading multiple times from this port (the first reads generate enough delay for the input to stabilize, but only the final read is actually used).
+Then, compare the reading to a previous reading using `XOR` and keep the changed buttons using `AND`.

 :::